 This digital resource is supported through an ESRC/ University of Glasgow IAA Grant ES/M500471/1 (2017) for the project titled ‘The modernisation of EU copyright rules in light of BREXIT’.

 ‘Copyright and Brexit’ as part of CREATe Public Lectures

-Academics are arguing that aspects of the proposed EU Directive on Copyright in the Digital Single Market, such as the press publishers right, will be harmful for access to information and digital dissemination of news.
+Academics have argued that aspects of the proposed EU Directive on Copyright in the Digital Single Market, such as the press publishers right, lacks a justification, will be harmful for access to information and digital dissemination of news.
 This view has been supported by CREATe public lectures hosted recently in Glasgow.

 - Proposed EU Directive (Read here).

 - Kretschmer’s CREATe Public Lecture (Read and see here).

 - Xalabarder’s Public Lecture (Read and see here).

 - Open Letter by leading European academics to Members of the European Parliament and the European Council (Read here).

 But, are there any merits of a related right for press publishers in the proposed directive?